hashicorp/terraform-provider-consul/website/docs/r/acl_token.html.markdown

 * `accessor_id` - The token accessor ID.
 * `description` - The description of the token.
 * `policies` - The list of policies attached to the token.
+* `roles` - The list of roles attached to the token.
 * `local` - The flag to set the token local to the current datacenter.